1969 24 Hours of Le Mans: Morning

 Dawn saw the 917 of Elford/Attwood driving within itself and still leading the 908 of Lins/Kauhsen.
 The Wyer Fords were 3rd and 4th with the Herrmann/Larrousse Porsche motoring back through the field, up to 5th.
 The remaining 312P Ferrari was in 8th with ongoing oil-leak issues splitting the three remaining Matras until it finally retired just after 5am.
 Through the night the Matras had had their problems: Galli spent an hour getting new fuel pumps fitted and Courage had a broken headlight then clipped a Porsche 911 on Mulsanne, getting bodywork damage.
 But come the daylight he and Beltoise pushed hard to close in on the Fords.
 At 6am, as a heavy mist came down over the circuit the leaders had a 5-lap lead and there were only 19 cars still running.

 The 1.5L Alpine, of Killy/Wollek, had been running very quickly and steadily moving up the order to as high as 11th leading the medium-engined cars and the Thermal Efficiency Index.
 But soon after 8am it was retired with broken suspension much to the disappointment of the French crowd.

 Then around 10.15am, with barely 3 hours left to run, the two leading Porsches both came in with unscheduled pitstops.
 The mechanics examined them but to no avail – the Lins/Kauhsen car stopped on Mulsanne with a broken clutch.
 The 917 limped on for another half-hour before a cracked weld in its gearbox stopped it for good.
 Within a matter of minutes, the Ickx/Oliver Ford now found itself in the lead.
-The Herrmann/Larrousse Porsche had been driving hard making up time and when the other Wyer Ford lost two laps changing its rear brakes it moved up to second place.
+The Herrmann/Larrousse Porsche had been driving hard making up time and when the other Wyer Ford of Hobbs/Hailwood lost two laps changing its rear brakes the 908 moved up to second place.